tomvannuenen/scrape-tripadvisor/README.md

 # scrape-tripadvisor

-For educational purposed only.
+For educational purposes only.
 Use at your own volition; may violate TripAdvisor terms & conditions.